spanda2022/Elevator-Challenge/README.md

   Also to test the unit tests, the appsettings.json needs to be added to the respective sub folder of bin folder.

  There is a flow diagram attached to the solution(ElevatorDiagram.drawio).

+ To run the solution locally, please make sure the modules or projects in the solution should have "Debug" as the configuration selected.